-Controlling light is the main aspect in photography lighting techniques.
+Controlling light is the main aspect of photography lighting techniques.
 Softbox and umbrella are the well-known light modifiers, they are used to soften and diffuse the light source by spreading the initial beam to create a larger light source.
 Both of these modification tools are generally portable solutions that can be adapted to a range of light types, from external camera flashes to the most powerful studio flash packs, they are parts of both home photography studio and professional studio.
 The question is not which one is better, but I think which one is suitable for a specific situation.
 Trying to choose which type of light modifier to use for your next shoot really comes down to what effects you want to achieve in your photo.

 Softboxes are used for softening, diffusing light sources and increasing the size of the light source; A softbox controls the shape and direction of light more than an umbrella and prevents more light spill from occurring.
 They are able to produce natural-looking light by mimicking the shape of a window.